IAQ Actions for School Administrators and School Board Members

 - Talk to the school nurse about asthma, and weather any school building issues may be contributing to students' symptoms.

 - If you are a public school district, understand the MDE’s health and safety program guidelines for funding projects and creatively use this program to pay for your expenses.
-See: Minnesota Department of Education: Health and Safety Letter
+Minnesota Department of Education: Long-Term Facilities Maintenance

 Contracts with Service Providers